dyl-lee/surfs_up/README.md

 # surfs_up

 ## About this project
-Oahu weather data was queried to provide insight for investors of a surf and ice cream shop business on whether it would be sustainable year-round.
+Oahu weather data, for June and December, was queried to provide insight for investors of a surf and ice cream shop business on whether it would be sustainable year-round.

 ## Resources
 ### Data sources